gentom/gentom/README.md

 We are also developing several other products in parallel, and we are working every day to build a global ecosystem that can manage global/local transactions and master "liquid assets" in both directions in a highly flexible manner, and that works in conjunction with the B2B/B2C mall under development.

 ## weltall
 weltall develops and provides a variety of mobile ordering and POS solutions, including the multilingual mobile ordering SaaS "Onakasuita", which is used by J-League clubs(Japan Professional Footbal League) and restaurants.
-In addition, weltall has partnerships with Yokohama F. Marinos and Cerezo Osaka, and provides technical support as an official sponsor.
+We are also an official sponsor and technology partner of Yokohama F. Marinos and Cerezo Osaka, both of which are professional soccer clubs in Japan's first division.
 ---

 #### Links